1. Choose a topic;

 - Use an eraser (erase);

-- Use a laser pointer to locate what you want to highlight;
+- Use a laser pointer to locate what one intends to point out;

-- Save the image as a PNG, indicating the date and time;
+- Save the image as PNG, indicating date and time;

-- Save the image as self-sufficient HTML (note: use the HTML button on the board; the one in the editor does not work on this object);
+- Save the image as self-contained HTML (obs: html button on the board; the editor one does not work in this object);

-- Undo and clean commands for the board;
+- Undo command (undo) and cleaning (clean) of the board;

-- Keyboard shortcuts: E=eraser; L=laser; Z undo, X clean, H save HTML
+- Has keyboard shortcuts: E=eraser; L=laser; Z undo, X clean, H save HTML

 Suggestion: